students-alumni-cell-iitkgp/Alma-Mater/README.md

 ## Fearures to Add/Suggestion

 * **Login/Authentication** - To use firebase features **important**
 * **User Details** - provide accomodation details and general info here.
-Also add screen if some alumni require water bottle/blanket/towels etc.
+Also add form if some alumni require water bottle/blanket/towels etc.
 * **Interface for cab booking** - update sheets of transport portfolio.
 Maybe needed in future for 1000+ alumni

 ## Authors